A home for brilliant minds, where world-changing ideas become a reality.

 We strongly encourage all applicants to be able to attend each stage of the application in person.
 We have made some exceptions in the past, but we like to see all founders in attendance where possible.
 If your startup has a co-founder that lives overseas, we will generally allow them to attend selection interviews via video conferencing.

-We understand that you will be very keen to hear back about the status of your application, and we will endeavor to process applications as soon as we can.
+We understand that you will be very keen to hear back about the status of your application, and we will endeavour to process applications as soon as we can.
 At each stage of the process you will be notified about when you can expect a response by.

 We require at least one founder to be working full time and be based from MAP office during the program.
 You are required to attend mandatory workshops, events and meet deadlines for updates, as well as meetings with your EIRs and Mentors.
 We understand you have a business to run, hence we are accommodative as possible.
 For example, many of our alumni founders have supported young families during their time in the accelerator.